jzabroski/PracticalUsesForDocker/README.md

     1. Your containers are listed on the left
     2. In the main view pane, you will see suggested / popular images from the Docker Hub.
     ![Kitematic Welcome Screen](KitematicWelcomeScreen.png)

+# Docker Security

+Be careful of how you expose your Docker Daemon Admin Port.
+Lock it down.
+Don't use "helpful tools" that require you to expose your Admin Port unnecessarily if you can avoid it.

+Docker Containers are commonly used in CryptoJacking attacks, because the container can run arbitrary untrusted code, such as using `wget` to download cryptomining software.
+See this ZDNet article for more information: https://www.zdnet.com/article/this-is-how-docker-can-be-exploited-to-covertly-mine-for-cryptocurrency/